dymurray/apb-blogs/mediawiki-postgresql-binding-tutorial.md

 # Introduction

 This tutorial will give a user a walk-through on developing an APB for both MediaWiki and PostgreSQL and make them capable of binding to each other so that MediaWiki is backed by a database.
 In order to do this we must first make some assumptions.
-We are assuming that MediaWiki and PostgreSQL are already containerized applications which can run under the `restricted` scc in OpenShift.
+We are assuming that MediaWiki and PostgreSQL are already containerized applications which can run under the `restricted` security context constraint (scc) in OpenShift.
 These images exist on Dockerhub ([mediawiki123](https://hub.docker.com/r/ansibleplaybookbundle/mediawiki123/)) and the Red Hat Container Catalog ([PostgreSQL 9.5](https://registry.access.redhat.com/rhscl/postgresql-95-rhel7)).

 # Creating MediaWiki APB
 To get started we will need to install the APB tooling.
 Please go [here](https://github.com/ansibleplaybookbundle/ansible-playbook-bundle/blob/master/docs/apb_cli.md#installing-the-apb-tool) to learn how to install the tool.
 Once installed, we will run